Cervical cancer research

 The DEPICT trial is looking at increasing the radiation dose when giving external radiotherapy for cancer of the cervix.
 It uses Intensity Modulated Radiotherapy (IMRT).
 IMRT shapes the radiation beams to closely fit the shape of the cancer.
 But it also changes the radiotherapy dose, according to the shape of the cancer.
 This means that the central part of the cancer receives the highest dose of radiotherapy and a surrounding area of tissue gets lower doses.
 The aim of this trial is to see if doctors can increase the radiation dose to the cancer, without causing more side effects than standard radiotherapy treatment.

 A study called PRECIOUS is looking into how doctors and nurses collect information about the side effects of radiotherapy for cancer of the cervix.
-Researchers have developed a questionnaire which people answer on a computer.
-They want to test the questionnaire to find out how good it is at helping doctors understand and treat the side effects.
+This trial has closed and we are waiting for the results.

 There is also research looking into using different chemotherapy drugs alongside radiotherapy for cervical cancer.
 Combined chemoradiation is the accepted best treatment for most stages of cervical cancer, but researchers think they may be able to improve results further still by investigating other combinations of drugs.

 A trial called CIRCCa is looking at cediranib for advanced cervical cancer.
 Cediranib is a type of biological therapy called an anti angiogenic.
 Anti angiogenic drugs stop the cancer growing new blood vessels.
 All cells need a blood supply to grow, so the researchers hope that cediranib will stop the cancer growing.
 Doctors often treat cervical cancer that has spread with chemotherapy.
-The aims of this trial are to find out how well cediranib with carboplatin and paclitaxel chemotherapy works for cervical cancer that has spread
+The aims of this trial are to find out how well cediranib with carboplatin and paclitaxel chemotherapy works for cervical cancer that has spread.
+The trial has now closed and we are waiting for the results.

 Question about cancer?
 Contact our information nurse team